 Kasuga Taisha is easily accessed by bus or taxi from Kintetsu or JR Nara stations.

 Frequent bus services run from both stations to Kasuga Taisha Honden bus stop.
 You can also walk there in approximately 30 minutes from Kintetsu Nara Station and 45 minutes from JR Nara Station.

-Kasuga Taisha was built in 768 by a lord of the powerful Fujiwara clan.
-Whereas it is quite common for Japanese shrines to honor one or two gods, the influence of the Fujiwaras allowed Kasuga Taisha to host four of them, including ones from Chiba, Ibaraki and Osaka.
-Each has its own shrine.
+Kasuga Taisha was built in 768 on the instructions of Empress Shotoku.
+While it is quite common for Japanese shrines to honor one or two deities, Kasuga Taisha honors four of them, including deities from Kashima (Saga Prefecture), Katori (Chiba Prefecture) and Hiraoka (Osaka).

 Kasuga Taisha is known for its colors and photogenic setting.
 The contrast between the bright vermilion paint, the white walls and the cypress wood roofs has inspired photographers for many years.
 The shrine was rebuilt every two decades, a practice that lasted until the Edo period ended.

-One of the first things people notice when they enter Kasuga Taisha is its thousands of stone lanterns—over 3,000 of them, in fact.
-The path to the main building is flanked on both sides by these lanterns, and the main building has hundreds of bronze lanterns as well.
+One of the first things people notice when they enter Kasuga Taisha is its thousands of stone lanterns—over 2,000 of them, in fact.
+The path to the main building is flanked on both sides by these lanterns, and the main building has more than a thousand bronze lanterns as well.

 Not surprisingly, the area is known for its lantern festival, Mandoro.
 During this festival, held in early February and also in mid-August, the lanterns light up the shrine and surroundings.

 The path to Kasuga Taisha passes through Nara Park, where deer roam freely.
 The deer are believed to be sacred messengers of the Shinto gods that inhabit the shrine and the mountainous terrain around it.